 Description and Biology

-The purple mite, Calacarus carinatus, is also known as the purple camellia mite, the purple tea mite (camellia and tea are closely related plants), and cha-geom-eun-hog-eung-ae.
+The purple mite, Calacarus carinatus, is also known as the purple camellia mite, the purple tea mite (camellia and tea are closely related plants), and ribbed mite.
 Purple mites are, indeed, purple, but they are virtually microscopic.
 These mites are shaped like the snack food called "Bugles" with four legs and mouthparts at the large end.
 They have five ridges of white wax down the body.
 These mites lay eggs from with hatch nymphs that molt twice as they grow.
-Most of the eggs are land along veins.
+Most of the eggs are laid along veins.
 The life cycle on tea depends on temperature.
-During January it takes about 13 to14 days, in hot weather 7 days.
+During January they develop in 13 to14 days, in hot weather 7 days.
 The empty egg shells and cast skins can give heavily infested leaves a dusty appearance.
 Purple mites have scissor-like mouthparts with which they pierce leaves to inject their saliva before they suck out a sort of predigested "soup."
 Purple mites are in the group of eriophyids called rust mites and vagrants (as opposed to gall mites), and they spend most of their lives exposed on the leaves, especially on the lower leaf surface.
 In hot, humid weather, these mites often succumb to a parasitic fungus, Hirsutella thompsonii, so that populations of living mites decrease to very low levels by late summer.
 With cooler, drier weather in the fall, the surviving female mites develop into an aestivating stage that overwinters in bud scales and other cracks and crevices on the host plants.

 Camellia (Camellia Japonica), Camellia caudata, Camellia kissi, and tea (Camellia sinensis) are typical hosts, but purple mites have been collected from bell pepper, Spathiphyllum, Guelder rose (Viburnum opulus) and other Viburnums.
 They leave white, cast skins and cause bronzing on both leaf surfaces.
 Aside from the mechanical damage, their saliva can also cause plant growth regulator activity, causing infested leaves to turn purple between the veins before russeting and bronzing.
 Damaged leaves eventually turn brown and drop prematurely.